 And to help yourself remember a task you need to do, she suggests imagining yourself doing it.
 This will create a neural footprint that will actually help trigger your memory.

 Distraction and memory loss are common concerns the older you get, but what’s good is that they in no way signal any major loss of brain cells.
-Strauch says brains shrink about 2% per decade.
-The old idea that we lose 30% of our brain cells is completely wrong.
-You actually keep most of your brain cells.
+Strauch says brains shrink about

 What researchers will tell you is that since you keep these cells, there are ways to keep your brain running well.